-Part A Child's Name: Child's Age: Child Care Facility Name: Does the child have a disability? □ Yes □ No If yes, describe the major life activities affected by the disability.
+Part A Child's Name: Child's Age: Child Care Facility Name: Does the child have a disability? 🗆 Yes 🗆 No If yes, describe the major life activities affected by the disability.
 If the child is not disabled, does the child have special nutritional or feeding needs?
 If yes, complete Part B of this form and have it signed by a recognized medical authority. □ Yes □ No If the child does not require special meals, the parent can sign at the bottom and return the form to the provider.
 PART B List any dietary restriction or special diet.
 List any allergies or food intolerances to avoid.
 List foods to be substituted.
 List foods that need the following change in texture.
-If all foods need to be prepare ed in this manner, indicate "All."
+If all foods need to be prepar red in this manner, indicate "All."
 Cut up or chopped into bite size pieces: Finely ground: Pureed: □ ALL List any special equipment or utensils that are needed.
-Indicate any other comments about the child's eating or feeding patterns. maloate any earler commente about the end o eating of recalling patterns.
-PART C Physician or Medical Authority's Signature: Date: Physician or Medical Authority's Printed Name and Phone: Parent's Signature: Date:
+Indicate any other comments about the child's eating or feeding patterns.
+PART C Physician or Medical Authority's Signature: Date: Physician or Medical Authority's Printed Name and Phone:

+Parent's Signature: